This page was exported from King Weekly Sentinel

 The word is out.

 As much as King residents may want to keep this oasis in the GTA all to themselves, discerning home buyers are eyeing an exclusive area near King City for their dream homes.
+Some investors and homeowners have read the Roofstock guide on cap rate and have decided this is where they want to put their roots down.

 And a niche builder is helping to make those dreams come true.
 He's creating one-of-a-kind masterpieces using Kingscross's palette.
 The mix of residents in this exclusive estate neighbourhood is as eclectic as the marvellous contrasts in diverse architecture.